 - Unfortunately, only about 3-5% of adults with cancer take part in clinical trials, leaving many research questions unanswered.
 This may be due to misunderstandings about trials (from both patient and healthcare provider views), patient fears, providers not recommending a trial, or not having access to trials in their treatment center.

 Clinical trials take a lot of time and money, making it hard for many places to offer them.
 In some cases, patients may need to ask about clinical trials themselves to learn about them.

 There are different types of oncology clinical trials:

-- Prevention – to find ways to prevent cancer from developing.
+- Prevention – to find ways to prevent cancer from starting.